-When it is necessary to buffer or apply a gain to the incoming analog signal, it is also possible to combine a single-ended amplifier with an RF transformer as shown in Figure 24.
+When it is necessary to buffer or apply a gain to the incoming analog signal, it is also possible to combine a single-ended amplifier with an RF transformer as shown in Figure 23.
 For this application, a wide-band current mode feedback amplifier such as the THS3001 is best.
+The noninverting input to the op-amps is terminated with a resistor having an impedance equal to the characteristic impedance of the wave-guide or trace that sources the IF input signal.
 The single ended output allows the use of standard passive filters between the amplifier output and the primary.
 In this case, the SFDR of the op amp is not as critical as that of the A/D converter.
 While harmonics generated from within the A/D converter fold back into the first Nyquist zone, harmonics generated externally in the op amps can be filtered out with passive filters.

-Figure 24.
-IF Input Buffered with THS3001 Op Amp
+Figure 23.
+IF Input Buffered With THS3001 Op-Amp